andrewcooke/choochoo/README.md

 existing data (see package `ch2.migraine`).
 Data extracted from FIT files are *not* migrated - they must be re-imported.

-Support libraries include FIT file parsing and spatial R-Trees.
+Support libraries include FIT file parsing, spatial R-Trees, and reading elevation data from SRTM files.

 Currently the program is single-user (ie the data in the database are not grouped by user).
 Multiple users can co-exist using separate